JustinCostenbader/JustinCostenbader/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there!
 I'm Justin.
-Currently, I study computer science at Kutztown University of Pennsylvania, and I'm in the class of 2026.
+Currently, I study computer science at Kutztown University of Pennsylvania.
+Class of 2026

 -  I'm 18 years old.
 - 🖥️ I'm currently learning: C++ and the Unix Environment